Jamestown, Williamsburg & Yorktown, Virginia

 It was a gorgeous sunny day around 10am when we met.
 The temperature was an modest 55-57 degrees and I was looked at like I had two heads wearing a golf shirt and swimming trunks.
 But let’s be honest- it will get warmer and it did!

-My photography club met here this morning to do yet another photowalk of this beautiful town we’re so blessed to have that exists about one-hour away from the Mechanicsburg/Camp Hill/Harrisburg area.
+My Photography club met here this morning to do yet another photowalk of this beautiful town we’re so blessed to have that exists about one-hour away from the Mechanicsburg/Camp Hill/Harrisburg area.

 Lititz, PA is known for being a beautiful quaint little town nestled between the hustle and bustle of PA with some Amish influence.
 They are known primarily for three things: Wilbur Chocolate which is WAY better than Hershey, Sturgis Pretzels and the fact they do NOT allow any Subways, Burger Kings, McDonald’s or any other nonsense disgusting fast food or corporate owned entities encroach in their town.
 Out of all of the amazing choices, I ate at the Tomato Pie Cafe.
 I ordered two slices of their signature tomato pie that came with a side of fresh greens and fresh dressing and a glass bottle of Coca-Cola.
 The meal also came with a scone that was out of this world.